sylabs/singularity-userdocs/oci_runtime.rst

    All commands in the ``oci`` command group currently require ``root`` privileges.

-OCI containers follow a different lifecycle to containers that are run with ``singularity run/shell/exec``.
+OCI containers follow a different lifecycle from containers that are run with ``singularity run/shell/exec``.
 Rather than being a simple process that starts, and exits, they are created, run, killed, and deleted.
 This is similar to instances.
 Additionally, containers must be run from an OCI bundle, which is a